Enhancing LGBTQ+ resource access and community connections

 Background

-Pride Places is an online directory that helps LGBTQ+ businesses share their services to those looking for them.
+Pride Places is an online directory connecting LGBTQ+ businesses with those seeking their services.

 Scope & Time